- Fee assured

-Dr Elliot Smith has been a Consultant Cardiologist at the London Chest Hospital (Barts Health NHS Trust) at Barnet and Chase Farm Hospitals since 2008.
+Dr Elliot Smith has been a Consultant Cardiologist at Barts Health NHS Trust and Royal Free Hospitals Foundation Trust since 2008.
 He qualified as a doctor in 1994 from Guys and St Thomas’s, and trained in Cardiology at the Manchester Heart Centre and the London Chest Hospital.
 He manages patients with all aspects of heart disease including blood pressure, heart rhythm disturbance, heart failure and chest pains.

 Dr Elliot Smith is actively involved in research into new minimally invasive technologies, CTO treatment, and advancing the management of heart attacks.
 He is also committed to teaching and training.
-He was Director of Training for Interventional Cardiology at Barts and is a Director of the Cardiovascular Training Institute (CVTI) at Barts Health NHS Trust, a dedicated facility delivering practical skills training in invasive and interventional cardiology.
-He has developed simulator training programmes and courses for future specialists, and regularly participates in live case demonstrations to colleagues nationally and internationally.
+He was Director of Training for Interventional Cardiology at Barts and is a Director of the Barts Interventional Group (BIG).
+He has developed training programmes and courses for current and future specialists, and regularly participates in live case demonstrations to colleagues nationally and internationally.
 He is an International trainer (proctor) for complex angioplasty procedures.

 Areas of interest

 Coronary angioplasty and stenting; Chronic occlusion angioplasty; Rotational atherectomy; Trans radial coronary interventions

 Hypertension; Valvular heart disease; Arrhythmia; Palpitations; Heart failure

 - One Welbeck Digestive Health 1 Welbeck Street London W1G 0AR

 - 020 3667 7319

 Current NHS consultant posts held